jriecken/sat-js/index.md

 Note: The points are counter-clockwise *with respect to the coordinate system*.
 If you directly draw the points on a screen that has the origin at the top-left corner it will _appear_ visually that the points are being specified clockwise.
 This is just because of the inversion of the Y-axis when being displayed.

-You can create a line segment by creating a `Polygon` that contains only 2 ppoints.
+You can create a line segment by creating a `Polygon` that contains only 2 points.

+Any identical consecutive points will be combined. (this can happen if you convert a `Box` with zero width or height into a `Polygon`)

 It has the following properties: